Table of Contents

 If your seedlings will tolerate a deeper planting, this can provide more soil to support the stem and stabilize the plant as it grows.

-Be careful not to plant TOO deeply, though, as you risk seedlings never sprouting at all.
+Just be careful not to plant TOO deeply, though, as you risk seedlings never sprouting at all.

 Each seed type has a sweet spot for planting depth, and ideally you'll take the time to research each one (or verify on your seed packet).
 In practice, though, sometimes you're planting without the seed packet, without internet, or without a dibbler with measurements to get an exact depth.